“The Persistence of the Short Story: Traditions and Futures”

 4:30 pm Roundtable: Short Fiction Research in a Transnational Context

-Chair: Michael Basseler (Justus-Liebig-UniversitĂ€t Giessen): Coordinator Short Forms Beyond Borders-EU Strategic Partnerships
+Chair: Michael Basseler (Justus-Liebig-UniversitĂ€t Giessen): Project Manager Short Forms Beyond Borders-EU Strategic Partnerships

 American Literature Association (ALA): Olivia Carr Edenfield, Director (Georgia Southern University), Alfred Bendixen, Executive Director (Princeton University)

-Society for the Study of the American Short Story (SSASS): James Nagel, President (University of Georgia)
+Society for the Study of the American Short Story (SSASS): James Nagel, President (University of Georgia; online)

 European Network for Short Fiction Research (ENSFR): Michelle Ryan, Director (UniversitĂ© d’Angers), Ailsa Cox, Associate Director (Edge Hill University), Elke D’hoker, Communications Coordinator (Katholieke Universiteit Leuven)